 We recommend that you upgrade your browser.
 The following is a list of popular options:

-ESD has a responsibility to support LBNL’s property management practices; ensure that proper EH&S procedures are practiced in the reuse, categorization, handling, and salvaging of property; and properly disposing of e-waste.
+ESD has a responsibility to support LBNL’s waste management practices; ensure that proper EHS procedures are practiced in the reuse, categorization, handling, and salvaging of non-hazardous and hazardous waste and property.

 Download the Salvage and E-Waste Management At-A-Glance for a step-by-step on how to manage your salvage and e-waste items.

 Salvage is also known as excess property that is no longer required but is in useable condition.
 Excess property is available for use by Berkeley Lab staff, the Department of Energy Management and Operations (M&O) contractors, and Government Services Agency (GSA) staff.
 Excess property is divided into two categories: (1) Large, high-value items, such as welders and compressors; and (2) miscellaneous low-value items such as office supplies (surplus property).

 To salvage property, complete an Equipment Move Tag (EMT) (sample pdf) before calling the Transportation Department (x5404) to request a pick-up.
 Ensure that details of equipment are clearly written and the transportation driver signs the forms.
 Forward all signed EMT forms to any of the Division Office Administrative Staff.

 “E”lectronic wastes (e-waste) is non-functioning property which includes waste cathode ray tubes (CRTs) such as computer monitors, televisions, and oscilloscopes; and waste consumer electronic devices (CEDs) such as – computers (laptop and desktop), computer peripherals (monitors, printers, disk drives, printed circuit boards, computer speakers, scanners, mousing devices, keyboards), telephones, stereo equipment, tape player/recorders, video cassette players/recorders, compact disc players/recorders, calculators, etc.